What is Denture?

 What are the Types of Dentures?

-There are three basic types of dentures, which are:
+There are four basic types of dentures.
+They are:

 - Partial dentures